second-state/lity/docs/erc-contract-standard-checker/erc20-checker.rst

 ERC20 Contract Standard Checker
 ===============================

+Make sure you are in the folder where lityc is installed.

+For example your location should be "~/lity/build" if you followed `this tutorial <http://lity.readthedocs.io/en/latest/download.html>`_.

 Enable contract standard checker with specific ERC
 --------------------------------------------------

 .. code:: bash

-  lityc --contract-standard ERC20 <contract file>
+  $ ./lityc/lityc --contract-standard ERC20 <contract file>

 Examples